Ryang326/STAT628_Module2_Group11/README.md

 * XGboost.ipynb: the Python script to implement the XGBoost model

 # Model
-This directory includes the scripts we used for our final model as well as the predictions.
+This directory includes the scripts we used for our final model as well as some predictions

 # Shiny App
 This directory includes the R script to build the web-based shiny app based on the final model we got.